jvoight/ectypes/README.md

-The following code accompanies the paper "On Galois inertial types of elliptic curves over QQ_p" by Lassina Dembele, Nuno Freitas, and John Voight (https://arxiv.org/abs/2203.07787).
+The following code accompanies the paper _On Galois inertial types of elliptic curves over QQ_p_ by Lassina Dembele, Nuno Freitas, and John Voight (https://arxiv.org/abs/2203.07787).

 * Table 1 is implemented as follows (running over random elliptic curves):